LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 ## <a id="setting"></a>Setting the Messenger application

-Once you have setup your Eikon Messenger user and Bot user, you can add the Bot and create a Chatroom for you and your Bot via the following steps
+Once you have setup your Messenger user and Bot user, you can add the Bot and create a Chatroom for you and your Bot via the following steps

-1. Login to your personal Eikon Messenger to add the bot to your contacts, using “Add a New Contact” from the menu in the lower left corner.
+1. Login to your personal Messenger to add the bot to your contacts, using “Add a New Contact” from the menu in the lower left corner.

     ![Figure-2](images/eikon_msg_addbot1.png "Add a New Contact")